 The second option is the smartest, that said, maybe you habitually reverse into the drive.
-If so, a ten foot set of cables will suit you just fine.
-For most who drive regular size cars/SUV’s, we’ll need at least a sixteen foot set.
-That allows the hero of the story park behind the stranded vehicle and reach both batteries with comfort.
+If so, a ten-foot set of cables will suit you just fine.
+For most who drive regular-size cars/SUV’s, we’ll need at least a sixteen-foot set.
+That allows the hero of the story to park behind the stranded vehicle and reach both batteries with comfort.

 A good clamp must make a solid tight connection to the battery in order to prevent resistance.
 Two types of clamp jaws are common.
 The wide opening Crocodile style clamp and the narrow Parrot style, both should offer side and top clamping.
 I prefer the crocodile style.

 The very best clamps, like cable cores, are made from copper.
-However a second best option is the more common, imbedded copper teeth.
+However, a second-best option is the more common, embedded copper teeth.

 Cable Core Type

-It is however, more common for the core to be copper covered aluminum.
-This is the second best type material.
+It is, however, more common for the core to be copper-covered aluminum.
+This is the second-best type of material.